 Among the handicrafts of India which have been acclaimed the world over is the embroidery.
-It has occupied important place among Indian exports.
+It has occupied an important place among Indian exports.
 With Kashmir as an exception, the stitching was done exclusively by the women.
 Until recent times this was one of the first arts taught to the young girls at home.

 Among other Indian folklore and songs, the art of embroidery has also lived in the hearts of the people and has been handed down from generation to generation.
 Like other handicrafts, it is a manifestation of man’s yearnings for beauty, introducing grace and elegance into the monotony and drabness of everyday life.
 The charm has remained constant and explains the fascination for embroidery through the ages.

-The Indian embroidery has been considered as richest in design and most varied in stitches, with striking color combination and an elaborate range of motifs.
+The Indian embroidery has been considered as richest in design and most varied in stitches, with a striking color combination and an elaborate range of motifs.

 Expression of Women’s innate world